LvelezH/book-catalog-api/README.md

 # book-catalog-api project

 This API has been built with the Quarkus framework, after taking a look at some other like Spring with the objective of speeding up the initial development and environment set up.
-Reasons for choosing Quarkus over Spring wre:
+Reasons for choosing Quarkus over Spring were:
 - Easy to configure and create a project
 - Lots of integration with reactive style programming tools
 - Faster start up time and smaller than Spring
-- Thought with containerization in mind, so it's easy to puto in a container and deploy in cloud
+- Thought with containerization in mind, so it's easy to put in a container and deploy in cloud

 The chosen Database was a MongoDB in the cloud, creating a free account and a cluster in MongoAtlas.
 This way there is no need to install and run an instance of MongoDB locally to test the application.

 The API exposes 4 endpoints to create, update, retrieve and delete (CRUD) a catalog of books.
-These 4 endpoints are REST, using a reactivo mongo client and Java reactive streams to achieve a full non blocking API.
+These 4 endpoints are REST, using a reactive mongo client and Java reactive streams to achieve a full non blocking API.

 ##REST endpoints
 #####POST /catalog/books